* Euro comes under some pressure as focus turns to ECB

 * ECB not expected to cut rates yet but likely to sound dovish

-SYDNEY, April 3 (Reuters) - The euro nursed modest losses early on Thursday, having come under pressure as the market turned cautious on expectations the European Central Bank may sound dovish following its policy review later in the day.
+SYDNEY/SINGAPORE, April 3 (Reuters) - The euro inched lower versus the dollar on Thursday, staying on the defensive as the market turned cautious on expectations the European Central Bank may sound dovish following its policy review later in the day.

 While most analysts do not think the ECB will ease this week, recent price data have upped the ante for the bank to do more soon to tackle the threat of deflation.